TheWeaVer/lia/archive/map-reduce.md

       to the database transaction restoration.
     - Restoration policy: The master loads the status and restore its state.

+Above contents are the fault tolerance of stateless jobs.
+The original paper is also introducing about the fault tolerance of stateful jobs.
+Please refer the original paper.

 ### Locality

 As we know, the network communication has disadvantage of speed and bandwidth usage.
 Google uses the local